 Targeting Cellular Immunity to Generate a Robust Antitumor Response

-Biocytics’ diverse portfolio of cell therapy programs leverages the intrinsic specificity of autologous immune cells for the treatment of solid tumors.
-Current pipeline therapeutics are derived from lymphoid lineage cells including αβ T cells enriched for TAA-specific clones, memory NK cells, and γδ T cells.
+Biocytics’ diverse portfolio of cell therapy research and development leverages the intrinsic specificity of autologous immune cells for the potential to treat solid tumors.
+The current research pipeline is comprised of lymphoid lineage cells including αβ T cells enriched for TAA-specific clones, memory NK cells, and γδ T cells.
 By developing products from different cell types we seek to maximize potential patient benefit based on tumor type, biomarkers, and immune infiltration in the TME.

 Our discovery and pre-clinical development process is informed by three core principles: (1) Point-of-care collection, expansion, and formulation, (2) Inherent receptor specificity of autologous lymphocytes, and a (3) Proprietary ex-vivo culture system.
-Generating therapeutic products from different immune cell lineages allows our products to find and identify cancer cells in a pleiotropic manner.
+Generating effector cells from different immune cell lineages allows them to identify and target cancer cells in a pleiotropic manner.
 Rather than using a chimeric antigen receptor (CAR) with a single or dual specificity, BioCytics’ cellular fractions can broadly target cancer by recognition of mutated tumor peptides, phosphoantigens, HLA downregulation, and/or innate signals of cellular stress.